chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_functions_groovy_eval.rst

 Use ``groovy:eval`` to evaluate a GROOVY expression.
 This must return ``true`` or ``false``.

 .. warning:: Groovy expressions may be slow!
 Use them carefully when required.
 In general, use one of the non-Groovy functions whenever possible.
 A Groovy function can be useful for debugging.
-BLARGH!!!!!!!

 The syntax for this function: